rse/audio-setup/README.md

 -------------------------

-This is [Dr. Ralf S. Engelschall](https://engelschall.com)'s opinionated list of software components for setting up a full-featured Audio processing pipeline under Windows 10/11 (x64).
+This is [Dr. Ralf S. Engelschall](https://engelschall.com)'s opinionated list of useful software components for setting up a full-featured Audio processing pipeline under Windows 10/11 (x64).
 For this, beside the base application, multiple [VST Plugins](https://en.wikipedia.org/wiki/Virtual_Studio_Technology) and companion tools should be installed.
 The intention of this collection is to easily locate all the essential resources.
+The list is the result of setting up various audio chains at home and in the software industry.

 ### Audio Mixer/Routing